colla00/Python-60-Days-of-Coding/README.md

 9. Write a program to check if a number is even or odd.
 10. Write a program to remove duplicates from a list.
 11. Write a program to print the multiplication table of a given number.
+12. Write a program to reverse a given string.